REGIONAL HIGHLIGHTS

 But our work goes well beyond training farmers and workers.
 We have developed digital apps that provide farmers with access to much-needed information, we have helped farmers launch new businesses, we have improved the availability and accessibility to critical services, we have advocated for and achieved farmer-friendly legislation, and we have implemented campaigns to spur consumer interest in sustainably-produced goods.

-All of these endeavours bring tangible results for the farmers and workers who have often been on the losing end of value distribution in supply chains.
+All of these endeavors bring tangible results for the farmers and workers who have often been on the losing end of value distribution in supply chains.
 Solidaridad recognizes the value of a holistic approach, and we work in an optimized way on these interventions simultaneously, while addressing farmers’ specific needs depending on their country, commodity and circumstances.

 In 2023, we undertook a deliberate effort to get an in-depth understanding of small-scale farmers’ views on sustainability.
 For our Small Farmer Atlas we interviewed nearly 10,000 small-scale farmers in 18 countries on issues ranging from prosperity and income to bargaining power and land use to create a data-rich resource covering eight commodities.
 The report is an invitation to companies, policymakers and others to center the perspectives of small-scale farmers in the design of procurement and sustainability policies.

-This year we also witnessed big changes in regulations around environmental protection, supply chain transparency, and labour rights, including the Regulation on Deforestation Free Products (EUDR), the Corporate Sustainability Due Diligence Directive (CSDDD), and the German Supply Chain Law (LKSG).
+This year we also witnessed big changes in regulations around environmental protection, supply chain transparency, and labor rights, including the Regulation on Deforestation Free Products (EUDR), the Corporate Sustainability Due Diligence Directive (CSDDD), and the German Supply Chain Law (LKSG).
 The passage of these policies and regulations is changing corporate practices and reinforcing the need for society as a whole to take an active role in supporting (smallholder) producers who may be negatively affected by them.
 Solidaridad has played an active role in 2023 in highlighting the perspectives of small-scale farmers throughout the formulation and implementation of these regulations.
 With regard to the CSDDD legislation, we have advocated for changes to make it more farmer-inclusive.

 These results would be impossible without our precious donors and partners, in particular the Dutch Ministry of Foreign Affairs, who see in Solidaridad a valuable and credible partner to work on sustainable supply chains.